 Building a successful online business is no simple task.
 After all, it is not just about creating a website – it is also about generating traffic and converting potential customers into revenue.
 Indeed, major car hire companies invest very substantial sums in making their sites easy to find and use, making it difficult for small rental companies to compete.
 By applying the same successful marketplace model used by e-commerce giants like Amazon, online rental marketplaces remove the cost and complexity of e-commerce and create a level playing field in which each service has an equal footing.
 Rather than competing on the basis of e-commerce expertise, the online rental marketplace model ensures that rental companies are online competing on the basis of service, price and location.

-As a result, the online marketplace model is opening up the car rental industry.
-Specialist car rental services, from classic cars to motorhomes, are now able to compete on a global scale.
+The online marketplace model, such as companies like https://www.a1autotransport.com/, has made it possible for a variety of car rental services, including those that specialize in classic cars and motorhomes, to compete on a global scale.
 For instance, erento is helping a diverse range of rental services – from Harley Davidson motorcycle rentals in California to 4x4 rentals in Namibia – to instantly access the worldwide tourism market and generate customers from a variety of countries and continents.
 We now have the broadest range of vehicles for rent on the planet – from regular car hire to SUV’s, vintage cars, classic cars, supercars and even stretch Hummer limousines.

 Environmental concerns are also having an effect as more and more people look to minimise the carbon footprint of their trip.
 While the popularity of hybrid car rentals has been particularly strong in the US, partly driven by high fuel prices, we’re now seeing a growing demand for hybrids in a number of countries and regions.